bsamtleben/color-ctf/README.md

 We've assembled a collection of vulnerable Linux machines that you can try to take over.
 The task is always the same: Retrieve the two tokens hidden inside the machine.
 To find them, you will have to identify and exploit vulnerabilities until you finally gain root access.

-*So it's just a typical CTF, isn't it?* - Well, not completely!
+*So it's just a normal CTF?* - Well, not completely!
 Here are some points that might convince you:

 - **Self-contained and simple:** Everything is automated to make things as easy as possible: One command to start your preconfigured Kali Linux attacker machine... a second command to boot up your target machine... that's it!
 You can already start scanning for vulnerabilities!